 - Aggressive behavior: According to the American Academy of Pediatrics (AAP) and the American Psychological Association (APA), violent video games may increase the risk of violent behavior in children (10) (11).
 AAP recommends that parents protect children under age six from all virtual violence since the child cannot distinguish between fantasy and reality (12).
 Besides, simulated violence may desensitize the young child leading to unwanted effects.

 - Association with wrong values: It is often said that video games present a warped sense of right and wrong.
-In cases where the child fails to keep a moral check, he/she may grow tempted to practice risky behaviors, such as smoking, binge drinking, reckless driving, etc. Some researchers believe that certain video games could decrease psychosocial characteristics, such as empathy and moral engagement (11).
+In cases where the child fails to keep a moral check, he/she may grow tempted to practice g oneself (social isolation) to spend more timerisk-taking behavior, such as smoking, binge drinking, reckless driving, etc. Some researchers believe that certain video games could decrease psychosocial characteristics, such as empathy and moral engagement (11).